alikahwaji/WEB503-S2-21-Lab-Ten/README.md

 |:four:|Do NOT Share the lab repo :closed_lock_with_key:|:heavy_multiplication_x:|
 |:five:|Do NOT re-use this repo for other coding activities :recycle:|:heavy_multiplication_x:|

-## :page_facing_up: Lab Nine Description
+## :page_facing_up: Lab Ten Description

-:arrow_right: Explain the importance of application performance optimization
+:arrow_right: List 10 Google chrome dev tools shortcuts and explain each shortcut functionality.

-:arrow_right: How to Improve your Mobile Web App’s Performance?
+:arrow_right: Provide a screenshot for each dev tool shortcut.

 :arrow_right: Please make sure you reference your answers.